squirrel-project/squirrel_robotino/robotino_bringup_sim/README.md

 #### Model the object using a mesh model(Collada for example) ####
 Put the resulting mesh file into the package robotino_gazebo_worlds into the folder Media/models/.
 The folder with the textures should also be added to this folder.

-Create a new object file in the package robotino_gazebo_objects in the folder objects named "MY_OBJECT.urdf".
+Create a new object file in the package robotino_gazebo_worlds in the folder objects named "MY_OBJECT.urdf".
 You can use the following template and replace the filenames in line tags <mesh filename.../>.
 Note the scaling in order to reduce the model to metric values.

 ```
     <?xml version="1.0" ?>